Skip to main content

 Village Chicken (Road Runner)

-Free-range chicken celebrated for its robust, natural flavor.
-Slow-cooked in a simple tomato-based sauce with garlic, onion, and local herbs.
-The texture is firmer than broiler chicken, but the taste is incomparably rich.
-Organic, chemical-free, and preferred by most Zambians for its authentic taste.
+Free-range chicken prized for its deep, natural flavour.
+It is slow-cooked in a plain tomato sauce with garlic, onion, and local herbs.
+The meat is firmer than broiler chicken and the taste far stronger.
+Raised without chemicals, it is what most Zambians reach for when they want the real thing.

 Kapenta